-The ASHRAE Performance Targets described below are required for all buildings pursuing the ASHRAE Path in states under Oregon - Washington Version 1.2 as described in Exhibit 3.
+The ASHRAE Performance Targets described below are required for all buildings pursuing the ASHRAE Path in states under Version 1.
 The ASHRAE Path Performance Target for other Versions can be found at www.energystar.gov/mfnc.

 Buildings using the ASHRAE Path in states that have adopted as the commercial code the 2012 IECC, 2015 IECC, 2018 IECC, 2021 IECC, ASHRAE 90.1-2010, ASHRAE 90.1-2013, ASHRAE 90.1-2016 or equivalent, will be required to meet a Performance Target of 15% energy cost savings when compared to the energy code under which the building is permitted (unless otherwise noted below).
-Buildings using the ASHRAE Path in states that have adopted as the commercial code the 2021 IECC or ASHRAE 90.1-2016 will be required to meet a Performance Target of 15% energy cost savings when compared to ASHRAE 90.1-2016.
-All other buildings must meet the national requirement of 15% over ASHRAE 90.1- 2007 if permitted prior to 1/1/2024, and 15% over ASHRAE 90.1- 2010 if permitted on or after 1/1/2024.
+Buildings using the ASHRAE Path in states that have adopted as the commercial code the 2021 IECC or ASHRAE 90.1-2019 will be required to meet a Performance Target of 15% energy cost savings when compared to ASHRAE 90.1-2016.
+All other buildings must meet the national requirement of 15% over ASHRAE 90.1-2007.